jpadmin/buildingminds-task/README.md

 - Raft Algorithm is selected as it best suited to bring up high availability and fault-tolerance by possibly rewamp the cluster and recover the metadata by switching the master through election in case of master failure.
 - In perspective of scalability, this template is so friendly to include more nodes, can be `controller+broker`, `controller` or `broker` role, provided if you move to `controller`/ `broker`, you need to migrate all existing `controller+broker` nodes to either `controller`/ `broker` and viceversa.
 - Additionally pod disruption budget is maintained with `maxUnavailable` set to 1 to make sure consistency across kubernetes node replacements and other housekeeping activities.
+- Topic provisioning is done using kafka provisioner component, we create the `posts` topic with partition set to 3 and replication factor 3 to ensure better distribution of the data along all the broker nodes in the cluster.
 - How to Deploy the solution.
 ```
 git clone https://github.com/jpadmin/buildingminds-task.git